 - 12-step facilitation therapy

 Minimizing and balancing stress is a critical part of a strong recovery.
-If stress gets out of control it can lead a person to self-medicate with drugs or alcohol, causing relapse.
+If stress gets out of control it can lead a person to self-medicate with drugs or alcohol, causing a relapse.
 A variety of complementary therapies help to balance stress and reinvigorate a person’s outlook:

 - Adventure or wilderness therapies